 Welcome to David City

-David City Utilities and Nebraska Public Power District want to help you make the most of the energy they provide you.
-That includes understanding how you use electricity and what you’re being billed for.
-For more ideas on how you can be EnergyWiseSM, contact your local utility or visit www.nppd.com.
+Your local utility and Nebraska Public Power District want to help you make the most of the energy they provide you.
+That includes dispelling some of the misperceptions of how energy is used and can be saved.
+For more ideas on how you can make your home EnergyWiseSM, contact your local utility or visit www.nppd.com.